jara001/f1tenth-rules/rules_v3.md

 - Teams have to book (FCFS) a time slot in each heat.
 The heat timer is fixed to the time slot and no extensions are given.
 Missing out a time slot does not give the team an additional slot.

-    - Upon their mutual agreement, the teams are allowed to exchange the slots.
+    - Upon their mutual agreement, the teams are allowed to exchange the slots by informing the responsible organizers.
-    - This change is irrevertible after announcing it to the organizers.
-    - _Felix: i would say they can change upto a time determined first by the organizers_

 - The teams are allowed to change the configuration of their algorithms in between the heats, and even during the heat.
 When the configuration is changed during the heat, the car must stand still.
 In other words, the teams cannot update the configuration on-line while the car moves.